Jaguar F-Pace SUV - Practicality & boot space

 Getting into an F-Pace is easy thanks to its raised ride height and wide-opening doors.
 Once inside, front-seat occupants have plenty of room to stretch out in the comfortable seats, while only the tallest rear passengers will feel hemmed in.
 The optional panoramic sunroof does eat into headroom a little, but the sense of airiness it brings means it’s a worthwhile extra, especially if you mainly carry children in the back.
 Interior storage is reasonable: the door bins and glovebox are a good size and shape, but the storage box between the front seats is a little small.

-The F-Pace has a bigger boot than the Porsche Macan and BMW X4 and its 650-litre capacity actually matches cars from the class above, like the BMW X5.
-This load-carrying ability is all the more impressive, as the F-Pace looks sleek and stylish despite its vast boot.
+The F-Pace has a bigger boot than the Porsche Macan and BMW X4 and its 613-litre capacity is close to models from the class above, like the BMW X5.
+This load-carrying ability is all the more impressive, as the F-Pace looks sleek and stylish despite its large boot.